 The Society has been part of the community for over 50 years, with strong links to other local organisations.
 Our parties, lectures and other events, such as our annual meeting, are a chance for members to meet each other and chat informally to the committee.

-Our main social gathering is the members’ Winter Party, organised at the end of January in the St Michael & All Angles’ church hall.
+Our main social gathering is the annual members’ Party, organised in the St Michael & All Angles’ church hall.
 It regularly attracts around 100 guests who enjoy a buffet, wine and entertainment.

 Another well–established annual event is the Betjeman Lecture, held in memory of our late patron, Sir John Betjeman.
 Lectures by experts on subjects related to Bedford Park have proved very popular, so we have recently run additional talks.
 These are usually held in the Arts Education Schools Theatre, which has a bar and comfortable seating.

 The Society supports the Bedford Park Festival Green Days with a stall selling a variety of Bedford Park memorabilia ranging from cards and books, to mugs, bags, umbrellas, tea towels and aprons.
 Our membership secretary is on hand to renew subscriptions and welcome new members.